The SDSN at the 2025 UN High-Level Political Forum

 Organizers: The Science Panel for the Amazon (SPA) and the Colombian Permanent Mission to the UN, in partnership with the World Bank and the Global Environment Facility

-This timely panel will feature insights from the SPA’s policy briefs on health and water, offering science-based, policy-relevant recommendations to address the socio-environmental challenges impacting Amazonian peoples and ecosystems.
-The event will also include a brief preview of how these themes will be further expanded in the SPA’s second Amazon Assessment Report (AR2025), to be launched at COP30 in Belém, Brazil, later this year.
+This timely panel featured insights from the SPA’s policy briefs on health and water, offering science-based, policy-relevant recommendations to address the socio-environmental challenges impacting Amazonian peoples and ecosystems.
+The event also included a brief preview of how these themes will be further expanded in the SPA’s second Amazon Assessment Report (AR2025), to be launched at COP30 in Belém, Brazil, later this year.

 July 23, 2025, 1:15 PM to 2:30 PM EDT | UNHQ, Conference Room F, New York